 California is the world’s largest producer of almonds, with over 1.5 million acres of almond trees in production.
 During February and March, all of those trees explode into spring with fragrant, delicate pink and white blossoms.
 It’s totally worth taking a day trip out to Central Valley, or adding it onto a larger California road trip in order to experience the almond blossoms for yourself.

 You can find almond groves growing throughout the Central Valley, including in Fresno, Dixon, and Bakersfield.
 However, the blooms are particularly easy to find in Modesto.
 Use this almond blossom guide and take the scenic Highway 132 route, including the Beckwith and North Hart Roads, to find high concentrations of groves.
 Most of the roads have a wide shoulder for easy pull-outs.

-Be aware that all of the groves are on private property.
+To take in the best flower fields in the USA, be aware that all of the groves are on private property.
 So, you can pull over and skirt the edges of the groves, but the property owners frown upon full-on trespassing.
 You should also be mindful of the irrigation equipment and the pollinating bee boxes.

 While in Modesto, you can also take their craft food trail, which includes the Sciabica’s olive oil producer, Rober’s Ferry Country Store, and the Oakdale Cheese Shop.

 Important Tips for Flowers Fields in Central California

 Cherry blossom season in Japan is infamously a travel experience on many people’s bucket lists.
 I have been in Japan during no less than 3 cherry blossom seasons, and can honestly report that it never loses its magic.
 If you are looking for the best flower festival in the world, this is definitely one of the top choices.